learnwell/learnwell.github.io/_posts/2019-02-15-angular-testing-notes.md

 Here is a list of gotchas:

-* `ng-test` will fail due to missing dependencies which have not been injected after you create `specs using tools that generate specs for existing components ``
+* `ng-test` will fail due to missing dependencies after you create a `spec` using tools that generate it for any existing component.
+Known tools: [angular-spec-generator](https://www.npmjs.com/package/angular-spec-generator) and [ngx-spec](https://github.com/smnbbrv/ngx-spec)
 * When it starts complaining about missing `HttpClient` and `HttpHandler`, instead of configuring the `TestBed` like this:
 	```
 	beforeEach(async () => {